 The Map of Meaning is based on empirical research.

 In 2017 we formed the Map of Meaning International Trust.
-This charitable trust supports our goal of sharing the Map of Meaning with all the peoples of the world.
+This trust supports our goal of sharing the Map of Meaning with all peoples of the world.